YanCotta/YanCotta/README.md

 ## 🚀 My Elephants' Graveyard

-Here is where all my projects come to die lol (most are never completed, since they are all for my own learning purposes {I do better with Project Based Learning - PBL}).
+Here is where all my projects come to die lol (since they are all for my own learning purposes {I do better with Project Based Learning - PBL}).
 They demonstrate my skills in building production-grade, scalable, and innovative AI systems from end-to-end across multiple domains.

 ---